harness/developer-hub/docs/frequently-asked-questions/harness-faqs/git-exp-vs-config-as-code.md

 ## What is Git experience in NextGen?

-- With the Git experience, you can store configurations for resources like pipelines, and templates in one of the following:
+- With the Git experience, you can store configurations for resources, like pipelines and templates, in one of the following:
   - Git repository
   - Harness database